barumau/panlingue/eng/darse.md

 ### Grammar

-Pandunia's sentences normally follow the topic-comment structure.
+Panlingue's sentences normally follow the topic-comment structure.
 The topic indicates who or what is being talked about.
 The comment tells something about the topic.
 For instance in **le sa mi doste** the topic is the pronoun **le** (he, she, it), which is followed by the comment **sa mi doste** (is my friend).

-In Pandunia, the word **sa** functions like _to be_ in English.
+In Panlingue, the word **sa** functions like _to be_ in English.
 The same word is used for all persons.
 And to say the opposite, simply replace it with **no** (which is the word for _no_).